When to Pick Peppers (& How) + 2 Ways to Store Your Chillies

 Pepper Color

 Most peppers start off green and change into the color that they’re supposed to be when ripe.
-For example, banana peppers are traditionally pale yellow.
+For example, Banana peppers are traditionally pale yellow.

 You can wait for unripe chillies to change color or eat them green.
 Peppers are edible at any stage.
 You might even prefer the flavor of an immature pepper.